JannieI/canvas-workstation-V3/src/app/roadmap.md

 ## Later
 1. Add Filter AFTER Tranformation and pivot ...
 2. Expand filter to: In, Or, nested, etc ...
 If considered Really, Really necessary ...
+3. Multi-user updates: to allow more than one user at a time to edit a Dashboard, we could go to finer levels of granularity: one user per Tab, one user per Widget and then merging.
+We could also look at Open for Edit - see SQL exclusive and shared locks.
+   This will ONLY be done if there is a real need.

 ## Maybe considered, not sure